cjacker/opensource-toolchain-bouffalo-lab/README.md

 make
 ```

-It will download toolchains, source packages from internet, may take maybe 1 or more hours to build, be patient until it build.
+It will download toolchains / source packages from internet, may take one or more hours to build, be patient until it built.

 If you don't want to build it yourself, you can download the prebuilt image directly from https://github.com/openbouffalo/buildroot_bouffalo/releases/.
-There are two images are currently build : a minimal image 'bl808-linux-pine64_ox64_defconfig.tar.gz' and a more complete image : bl808-linux-pine64_ox64_full_defconfig.tar.gz.
+There are two images currently : a minimal image 'bl808-linux-pine64_ox64_defconfig.tar.gz' and a more complete image : bl808-linux-pine64_ox64_full_defconfig.tar.gz.

-The SD card images are configured with a 1Gb Swap Partition, and will resize the rootfs partition on first boot to the full size of the SD card.

-Inside the downloads you will find the following files:
+Inside the archive you will find the following files:
 - m0_lowload_bl808_m0.bin - This firmware runs on M0 and forwards interupts to the D0 for several peripherals
 - d0_lowload_bl808_d0.bin - This is a very basic bootloader that loads opensbi, the kernel and dts files into ram
 - bl808-firmware.bin - A image containing OpenSBI, Uboot and uboot dtb files.
-- sdcard-pine64_ox64_[full_]defconfig.img.xz - A xz archive containing the rootfs for the image to be flashed to the SD card
+- sdcard-pine64_ox64_[full_]defconfig.img.xz - A xz archive containing the rootfs for the image to be flashed to the SD card, The SD card images are configured with a 1Gb Swap Partition, and will resize the rootfs partition on first boot to the full size of the SD card.

-I also put a copy of v1.0.1 at [openboufalo-linux-firmware](./openboufalo-linux-firmware) in this repo, since I want to programm them by commandline and need combine the m0/d0 lowload images to get rid of dependency on BLDevCube. the `m0d0_lowload-combined.bin` firmware combined `m0_lowload_bl808_m0.bin` and `d0_lowload_bl808_d0.bin`, and can be programmed by 'bflb-iot-tool`.
+I also put a copy of v1.0.1 at [openboufalo-linux-firmware](./openboufalo-linux-firmware) in this repo, since I want to programm them by commandline and need combine the m0/d0 lowload images to get rid of depending on BLDevCube. the `m0d0_lowload-combined.bin` firmware combined `m0_lowload_bl808_m0.bin` and `d0_lowload_bl808_d0.bin`, and can be programmed by 'bflb-iot-tool`.

 ## Program with bflb-iot-tool and flash a SD Card